gideonibemerejr/SEI-CC-2/work/w11/d2/03-04-react-ajax/react-ajax.md

 Now there's the `icon` property whose value is a short string that we can use to build out a URL for use as an `<img>` element's `src` attribute.

-**Figure out the data path like we just did for `temp` and I'll call on the first to raise their hand.**
+**Figure out the data path like we just did for `temp` and slack it in the lessons channel when you've got it.**

 Now that we know the data paths, let's add them to state: